fcdoc/doc/en/flashduty/alter/custom_fields.md

 2. Click **Create Custom Field**
 3. Enter the following information:

-   **Field Name**: Identifies the field in the API; cannot be modified after creation.
+   **Field Name**: Identifies the field in the API; it cannot be modified after creation.
-   **Display Name**: The field name displayed on the incident details page; can be modified after creation.
+   **Display Name**: The field displayed on the incident details page; it can be modified after creation.
    **Field Description**: Helps incident handlers understand and use this field.

 4. Select the field type and add options and default values as needed.
 Field types include:

-   **Text**: Plain text input box, up to 500 characters.
+   **Text**: A plain text input box, allowing up to 500 characters.
-   **Single-Select**: Single-selection drop-down box, allowing up to ten options, each not exceeding 200 characters.
+   **Single Select**: A single-selection drop-down box, allowing up to ten options, each not exceeding 200 characters.
-   **Multi-Select**: Multi-selection drop-down box, allowing up to ten options, each not exceeding 200 characters.
+   **Multi-Select**: A multi-selection drop-down box, allowing up to ten options, each not exceeding 200 characters.
-   **Checkbox**: Checkbox.
+   **Checkbox**: A checkbox.

 5. Click **Submit** to complete

 > [!TIP]
 > If a field has a default value set, the system will automatically write the field and assign the default value when the incident is generated.
-Note that the field only affects new incidents and has no impact on existing incidents.
+Note that the field only takes effect for new incidents and has no impact on existing incidents.

 ### Update Fields